JoanaMalinova/nemos/README.md

       <li>Additional info section - changes on click from additional info to description</li>
       <li>You-may-also-like section with dynamic content from same type items</li>
     </ul>
 <h4>3.5.
-Cart</h4> - all added items are shown, can be deleted from cart or their quanity adjusted
+Cart</h4> - all added items are shown, can be deleted from cart or their quantity adjusted
     <ul>
       <li>Navigation to checkout and complete order(not working yet)</li>
       <li>Banner-changes to the sum needed fro free shipping </li>